A Simple Algorithm for Computing BOCP: Performance Evaluation

-\textbf{Na\"{i}ve.} It is one of simpler versions of our proposed method.
+\textit{Na\"{i}ve.} It is one of simpler versions of our proposed method.
 This method employs our proposed data structure, it however computes the intersections by comparing each pair of edges.
-Specifically, for each edge of $\mathscr P_1$, it checks whether it intersects with the edges of $\mathscr P_2$.
-If so, it computes the intersections.
-After all edges of $\mathscr P_1$ are processed, the rest of steps are to assign the \textit{entry-exit} properties and to traverse, which are the same as the ones of our proposed method.
+Specifically, for each edge $e$ of $\mathscr P_1$, it checks whether $e$ intersects with the edges of $\mathscr P_2$.
+If so, it computes the intersections and inserts them into corresponding edges.
+It does in this way, until all edges of $\mathscr P_1$ are processed.
+The rest of steps are to assign the \textit{entry-exit} properties and to traverse, which are the same as the ones of our proposed method.
+Note that Greiner-Hormann's algorithm \cite{GuntherGreiner:efficient}, that was initially developed for boolean operations of traditional polygons, also computes the intersections by comparing each pair of edges, and the rest of steps also include traversing.
+In this regard, the Na\"{i}ve method can be also looked as a generalization of Greiner-Hormann's method.

-\textbf{Standard.} It is also a simpler version of our proposed method, but it is different from the previous one.
-Specifically, it employs the standard sweep-line algorithm to compute the intersections instead of checking each pair of edges.
-Note that it does not adopt the optimization strategies proposed in this paper, others are the same as the previous one.
+\textit{Standard.} It is also a simpler version of our proposed method, but it is different from the previous one.
+Specifically, it employs the standard plane sweep algorithm to compute the intersections instead of checking each pair of edges.
+Note that it does not adopt the proposed optimization strategies (e.g., `using related edges', `avoiding false intersections', `speeding up the lookups', `speeding up the merging of decomposed arcs'), others are the similar as the R{ E2L} method.
+(Remark: the idea of the Standard method is roughly same to that of \textit{C{ GAL}} and \textit{Berberich}, but it simply gets rid of the generality and employs a targeted data structure.)